KWAC-EE/T1-T0ast/README.md

 Rev X4 with some IO modifications is in flight.
 If this doesn't work, i entrust the next weary traveler to pick up the torch and carry on.

 results to follow

+**6/30/2025**
+Works as well as I can reasonably hope. had to remove the AC caps to leave both RX & TX floating on the hub which drives the 2 sata bridges.

+Been troubleshooting this issue so long, with tickets to both TI & The pi forums, and i cant find a solution to the USB3 enumeration issue.

+I'll package and release the current hardware production files once I daily drive this model for a bit.
+Sent a sample for review, so if that brought you here, welcome!

+Don't take my design as gospel, but it is all at least 98% functional, from the power regulation to the IO expanders and adapters.
+If you have a project which could use part of this design, adherent to the open-source nature of the project as it is, have at it.

+If you need design resources, or you're interested in seeing which hardware can be made compatible with this platform, check out my other repositories.